nakquada/Z790-Hackintosh/README.md

 What Works
 ---

-* Everything works except Wifi (I never bother with it, but it's my understanding that it should work just fine if you want to get it going)
-* Onboard audio also should work fine but I never used it at all.
+* Everything works including Audio, Wifi and Bluetooth.

-I use 3 displays and this has been my daily driver (replacing my M1 Mac Mini) for a few months now.
+I use 3 displays and this has been my daily driver (replacing my M1 Mac Mini) for a year now.
 Never once crashed on me or had a blip in any way.
 Rock solid.